 Content for the simple sake of content… just doesn’t work on the Internet anymore.
-Adding a few keywords to ultra-boring SEO writing is not the solution, especially when it comes to content marketing.
+Adding a few keywords to ultra-boring SEO writing is not the solution.

 Let’s face it!
 You wouldn’t read anything that has no value and is uninteresting…and neither will your customers and readers.